Sylverant/ship_server/doc/scripting.md

 flag on the specified team if it is valid (that is to say if the team only has one player in it still).
 Returns `true` if the call succeeded or `false` otherwise.
+* `lua_Boolean lobby.setEventCallback(lobby_t *l, int event, lua_Function f)`:
+Sets a lobby-local event callback for the specified game event to the function given.
+Returns `true` if the call succeeded or `false` otherwise.
+* `lua_Boolean lobby.clearEventCallback(lobby_t *l, int event)`: Clear the
+lobby-local event callback for the specified game event.
+Returns `true` if the call succeeded or `false` otherwise.
+* `lua_Boolean lobby.setQuestFunction(lobby_t *l, int function, lua_Function f,
+int argcnt, int rvcnt)`: Set a quest function that can be called with the quest stack in the specified lobby/team.
+The function ID must be greater than 0x80000000.
+Returns `true` if the call succeeded or `false` otherwise.
+* `lua_Boolean lobby.clearQuestFunction(lobby_t *l, int function)`: Clears the
+function on the specified lobby/team that was previously set with the `lobby.setQuestFunction` function.
+Returns `true` if the call succeeded or `false` otherwise.

 ### Client Lua Library